-Faculty will have access to and use Instructor Briefcase as the official source for class rosters.
+Faculty will have access to and use ctcLink faculty self-service class roster as the official source for class rosters.

-NOTE: CANVAS or any other Learning Management System, is not considered to be the official class roster.
+NOTE: EAB Navigate or other retention software system, CANVAS or any other Learning Management System, are not considered to be the official class roster.

-If a student is absent for the first two class sessions without making arrangements with the instructor, or if the student does not comply with the established attendance policy for the class or program, the faculty member must notify the Enrollment Services and Student Aid & Scholarship offices using the Vanish Submission Form located on the staff intranet under quick links
+If a student is absent for the first two class sessions or misses the first two class assignments in an asynchronous class without making arrangements with the instructor the faculty member must notify the Enrollment Services and Student Aid & Scholarship office using the electronic Vanish Submission Form located on the staff intranet under more links by the ninth (9th) instructional day of each quarter.

-Notification by faculty should occur within ten (10) days of the student’s last day of attendance.
+If a student stops attending and has not withdrawn from the class by the end of the seventh (7th) week of each quarter, the faculty member will assign a vanish (V grade) with the last date of attendance OR the grade earned in the grade roster by the grade due date.

-By the 10th day of each quarter faculty will reconcile their class rosters and notify Enrollment Services if there are students in the class(es) that do not appear on the class roster.
-Students will need to bring a signed approval to register form to Enrollment Services to be enrolled in the class.
+By the ninth (9th) instructional day of each quarter faculty will reconcile their class rosters and notify Enrollment Services if

+There are students in the class(es) that do not appear on the class roster.
+Students will need to bring a signed approval to register form to Enrollment Services to be enrolled in the class or

+If there are student names on class rosters and students have never attended

-Throughout the quarter, faculty are responsible for initiating retention measures when a student misses class.
-When a student has missed two (2) class days without contacting the instructor, faculty should inform the Advising & Counseling office through the current retention software notification system.
-If the student continues to miss class and it’s determined that the retention efforts are unsuccessful per the program attendance policy, the faculty member is responsible for notifying the Enrollment Services and Student Aid & Scholarship offices so the student will be dropped from class according to Federal Financial Aid rules.
-The information faculty must provide is listed in step 2 above.
+Throughout the quarter, faculty are responsible for initiating retention measures when a student misses a class.
+When a student has missed two (2) class days without contacting the instructor, faculty should inform the Advising & Counseling office through the current retention software notification system

 At the beginning of the ninth (9th) week of each quarter, the Registrar or designee will send an email requesting faculty to check class rosters for the following:

-All students attending the class are on the roster.
+All students attending the class are on the roster and notify the Enrollment Services office using the electronic add/drop form located on the Enrollment Services forms webpage

 Students not attending must be reported to the Enrollment Services and Student Aid & Scholarships offices.

-By the end of the ninth (9th) week of each quarter, faculty will notify the Registrar or designee of the following:

-Students attending class(es) who do not appear on the roster(s).

-Students not attending who have been reported to the Enrollment Services and Financial Aid offices.
+NOTES:

+Attendance in a class or classes does not equate to hours required by licensing agencies

+Students not in compliance with the established attendance policy for the class or program may forfeit the right to continue.

 APPROVAL: